russellbits/Writing/Fiction/05.Novels/03.brother-dustfish/Brother Dustfish.md

 Able wanted to grab on to Nip, or Ka, or Po, but the words of Ghendra kept in his head.
 Do not show them too soon.
 He grasped the mount of Gef and held on.
 Gef, in the meantime, maybe a quarter across the bridge, began to laugh.
 "If you wanted to ride with me, son, this is a fun chance!"

-Beyond the bridge, down the chasm, a pale white orb began to reveal itself.
+Beyond the bridge, far down the chasm, a pale white arc began to reveal itself.
 Shouts across the caravan went up, "Moon!"
-And the orb, cratered and white, came over the horizon and into the chasm.
+And the arc, cratered and white, began to rise over the horizon.
 The moon, rolled in its derelict and finished orbit across the world and towards the bridge that Gef and Able were only halfway across.

-It rolled slowly and crushed everything in its path.
-For Able it was only revealed by one quarter as it came over the horizon and ruined the planet.
+It rolled slowly and crushed everything in its path, smashing the sides of the chasm, tearing massive pieces off as it went.
+For Able it was only revealed by a small amount as it came over the horizon, ruining the planet.
 But what was strange to Able was the light.
 Holding tight to Gef's mount, Able watched as shadows changed.
-The horizon was lit by this fantastic, giant rock that lit the already dark chasm.
+The horizon was lit by this fantastic, giant rock that lit the shadowy chasm.
 And Able was worried as Gef shouted at the top of his lungs, "Move, move, move!"
-There was death in it, and Able had not known it.
+There was death in it, and had not felt fear quite this intense—or at least only in the last few days.
+This was even more fearsome.

 Three quarters of the way across the bridge, Able could see the moon coming over the horizon and rolling deep in the world he had once seen.
 It rolled like a bowling ball toward the bridge which was barely a thread in its massive domination.
 Able felt the need to shout, "Is that the moon!?"